 A quick Google Search for Black Belt, Green Belt or Yellow Belt Certification will undoubtedly yield a wide variety of options ranging from two day Black Belt classes to two week Black Belt classes to six month Black Belt classes.
 Some require application or “projects” while others require none.
-Some are delivered through Universities, Consultancies, Associations or Elearning providers.
+Some are delivered through Universities, Consultancies, Associations or E-learning providers.
 Some are vanilla flavored, others are “Specialized” and others are simply delivered by the “best” instructor since Aristotle.
 Some of these programs are in fact great, some are good and some fall significantly short of providing anything substantive.
-Clearly it is no wonder that even beyond the varying degrees of individual aptitude the system itself is build to produce “Certified” Black Belts, Green Belts and Yellow Belts with a huge degree of variation.
+Clearly it is no wonder that, even beyond the varying degrees of individual aptitude, the system itself is built to produce “Certified” Black Belts, Green Belts and Yellow Belts with a huge degree of variation.

-The ironic thing is, in no formal format until now, a generally accepted Lean Six Sigma Body of Knowledge does in fact exist.
-The majority of senior Lean Six Sigma Practitioners, qualified Training & Consulting Firms and Organizations with successful Lean Six Sigma programs agree that the Lean Six Sigma methodology consists of this somewhat “universal standard” which we have characterized and refer to as the “Universally Accepted Lean Six Sigma Body of Knowledge.”
+Currently, however, a generally accepted Lean Six Sigma Body of Knowledge does in fact exist.
+Many senior Lean Six Sigma Practitioners, qualified Training & Consulting Firms and Organizations with successful Lean Six Sigma programs agree that the Lean Six Sigma methodology consists of this somewhat “universal standard” which we have characterized and refer to as the “IASSC Lean Six Sigma Body of Knowledge.”
 This is significant because it is the first step to recognizing competent practitioners.

-In order to bring the level of professionalism to the occupation of a Black, Green or Yellow Belt IASSC has established the IASSC Universally Accepted Lean Six Sigma Body of Knowledge (ILSSBOK) and created the IASSC Certified Black Belt (ICBB) Exam and the IASSC Certified Green Belt (ICGB) Exam and the IASSC Certified Yellow Belt (ICYB) Exam.
+In order to bring the level of professionalism to the occupation of a Black, Green or Yellow Belt, IASSC has established the IASSC Lean Six Sigma Body of Knowledge (ILSSBOK) and created the IASSC Certified Black Belt (ICBB) Exam, the IASSC Certified Green Belt (ICGB) Exam, and the IASSC Certified Yellow Belt (ICYB) Exam.
 The ICBB, ICGB and ICYB exams require no prerequisites, no specific training from one provider or another, no specific type of training method and no “proof” of project work.
-These exams are professionally developed and use psychometrics to measure a person’s knowledge of the Lean Six Sigma Methodology from a standardized testing perspective as it relates to the IASSC Universally Accepted Lean Six Sigma Body of Knowledge.
+These exams are professionally developed and use psychometrics to measure a person’s knowledge of the Lean Six Sigma Methodology from a standardized testing perspective as it relates to the IASSC Lean Six Sigma Body of Knowledge.
 Individuals who successfully pass the ICBB, ICGB or ICYB exams will earn professional Certification from the International Association for Six Sigma Certification.
 It is our objective, belief and vision this will help to bring a degree of professionalism to practitioners within the Lean Six Sigma industry that is well deserved.